-Likewise, the systematics for hadron-hadron and leptonhadron processes are quite different.
-Specifically, while the hadron-hadron colliders can in principle determine parton distributions out to large Q^2 , extractions of PDFs from these data are only beginning.
+Likewise, the systematics for hadron-hadron and the leptonhadron processes are quite different.
+Specifically, while the hadron-hadron colliders can in principle determine parton distributions out to large Q^2 , extractions of PDF's from this data is only beginning.
 DIS experiments probe small x (HERA) and high x (NuTeV), and low-mass Drell-Yan collider measurements yield complementary results at higher Q^2 .
-This combination of experiments improves the reliability of the PDFs, allows for cross checks among the different experiments, and yields precise tests of the QCD evolution of the parton distributions.
+This combination of experiments improves the reliability of the PDF's, allows for cross checks among the different experiments, and yields precise tests of the QCD evolution of the parton distributions.